Tool 1 of 4 — gut-check

 The formula, simplified.
 We compute the federal Student Aid Index (SAI) at your prior income and at your current income, take the difference (the "SAI delta"), and project that to an annual aid impact range.

 1. Adjusted Available Income (AAI) = your income minus the federal Income Protection Allowance for your family size.
 The IPA covers basic living expenses; only income above it is "available" for college costs.
+For 2026-27 the parent IPA runs from $29,190 at a family size of 2 to $61,930 at a family size of 6, plus $6,990 for each additional member.

 3. SAI delta = SAI at prior income − SAI at current income.